-River Street is an essential restaurant hub in Savannah, but a number of wharehouses used for the cotton trade are thought to house spirits of those mistreated many years ago.
+River Street is an essential restaurant hub in Savannah, but a number of warehouses used for the cotton trade are thought to house spirits of those mistreated many years ago.
 Today, one of these warehouses operates as The Shrimp Factory— sit down for an incredible seafood feast, while peering around to spot ghosts that many customers have claimed to see.

 The Marshall House began operating as Savannah’s very first hotel in 1851, and may have picked up some undead vibes after being commissioned as a hospital on three occasions.
 Union soldiers and critically ill patients during yellow fever outbreaks were treated here.
-Current visitors have reportedly heard children’s voices echoing down the hall, and other noises that can’t be explained.
+Current visitors have reportedly heard children’s voices echoing down the hall and other noises that can’t be explained.

-Sailors sought rest at The Pirates house after its opening in 1753, but this also drew in havoc wreaking pirates.
+Sailors sought rest at The Pirates house after its opening in 1753, but this also drew in havoc-wreaking pirates.
 Violent scuffles led to brutal endings for many, while some would wake up on an unfamiliar ship, doomed to spend the rest of their days at sea.
 Now, The Pirate House operates as a themed restaurant.
 But could eerie pirates still be lurking?
 Some think so.

 Originally, this gorgeous inn served as a home to a family who lost two of their ten children within the structure.
 The Renaissance Revival Mansion might have been paranormally affected after its run as a funeral home as well.
 Now a beautiful inn, guests can enjoy intriguing history, elaborate architecture and perhaps a “boo” or two.

 Moon River Brewing Company was a hotel upon opening in 1821.
-Violence and tragedy from turbulent war years plaugued the location, and even the Ghost Adventures crew had some freaky experiences.
+Violence and tragedy from turbulent war years plagued the location, and even the Ghost Adventures crew had some freaky experiences.
 Now serving up tasty brews, customers have reported seeing a lady in white eerily residing by the stairs, but if you steer clear from here, all should be fine.
-However, most embrace the idea, and even participate in fun events like Spooky Yoga at Moon River.
+However, most embrace the idea and even participate in fun events like Spooky Yoga at Moon River.